petkaantonov/bluebird/API.md

 #####`.timeout(int ms [, String message])` -> `Promise`

 Returns a promise that will be fulfilled with this promise's fulfillment value or rejection reason.
-However, if this promise is not fulfilled or rejected within `ms` milliseconds, the returned promise is fulfilled with `TimeoutError` (get reference from `Promise.TimeoutError`).
+However, if this promise is not fulfilled or rejected within `ms` milliseconds, the returned promise is rejected with a `Promise.TimeoutError` instance.

 You may specify a custom error message with the `message` parameter.